pennstategeog467/pennstategeog467.github.io/_posts/2015-2-9-project-three.md

 For our third project, we will be searching for and critiquing campus maps.
 As a first step, you will be responsible for researching the campus maps of the universities assigned to you below.

-Add the maps you have found <a href="https://docs.google.com/spreadsheets/d/1S0FiaMuzilmW4Gf2MqbDPCRAnZDg7ALkYQoXz5XaWhc/edit">in this spreadsheet.</a>
+Add the maps you have found <a href="https://docs.google.com/spreadsheets/d/1S0FiaMuzilmW4Gf2MqbDPCRAnZDg7ALkYQoXz5XaWhc/edit" target="_blank">in this spreadsheet.</a>

 ---
 <h4>AHARONIAN</h4>